-Objective UI 3 - Wastewater Disposal.
+Objective UI 3 - Wastewater Disposal

-New developments shall only be permitted where it can be clearly demonstrated that they can be serviced and that there is adequate capacity in the wastewater disposal infrastructure in accordance with applicable requirements and standards, including urban wastewater treatment disposal standards, in order to protect Lough Corrib cSAC and SPA and its respective qualifying interests.
+New developments shall only be permitted where it can be clearly demonstrated that they can be serviced and that there is adequate capacity in the wastewater disposal infrastructure in accordance with applicable requirements and standards, including urban wastewater treatment disposal standards, in order to protect the River Shannon Callows SAC, Lough Derg, North-East Shore SAC and the Middle Shannon Callows SPA and Lough Derg (Shannon) SPA and their respective qualifying interests and special conservation interests.

-Objective UI 4 - Connections to the Public Sewer & Public Water Mains
+Objective UI 4 - Connections to the Public Sewer and Public Water Mains

-Development shall connect to the public sewer and public water mains, subject to a connection agreement with Irish Water, in order to protect all waters in the plan area, and also to consolidate the urban structure and to control ribbon development along approach roads into Headford.
+Development shall connect to the public sewer and public water mains, subject to a connection agreement with Irish Water, in order to protect all waters in the plan area, and also to consolidate the urban structure and to control ribbon development along approach roads into Portumna.